-Suzuki Vitara review - MPG, CO2 and Running Costs
+Suzuki Vitara - MPG, CO2 and running costs

-Lightweight build and efficient powertrains make the Vitara an economical crossover
+Efficient hybrid powertrains make the Suzuki Vitara an economical crossover

-The 1.4 Boosterjet petrol starts at 131g/km, and rises to 133g/km with the auto box.
-Add Allgrip to the manual, and emissions rise to 139g/km, while the Allgrip auto is the biggest polluter of the lot (although not that bad really) at 143g/km.
-These emissions will affect the first year of road tax as part of the Vitara's list price, but as all cars are well below the £40k road tax surcharge limit, it'll cost £140 a year in road tax from the first time you pay it.
+These emissions will affect the first year of road tax as part of the Vitara's list price, but as all cars are well below the £40k road tax surcharge limit, it won't incur the extra cost.

 In this review

-- 3MPG, CO2 and Running Costs - currently readingLightweight build and efficient powertrains make the Vitara an economical crossover
+- 3MPG, CO2 and Running Costs - currently readingEfficient hybrid powertrains make the Suzuki Vitara an economical crossover

-- 4Interior, design and technologyThe sharply suited Suzuki VItara is let down by a cheap-looking interior - but it's very well equipped
+- 4Interior, design and technologyA cheap-looking interior lets down the sharply suited Suzuki VItara – but it's very well-equipped

-- 6Reliability and SafetyThe Vitara boasts excellent crash test results, but Suzuki owners seem to have a downer on build quality
+- 6Reliability and SafetyThe Suzuki Vitara boasts plenty of safety kit, but owners seem to have a downer on the ownership experience